suadin/infrastructure/README.md

 > :warning: **If you get error 'COPY failed: stat /var/lib/docker/tmp/docker-builder...'**: I solved it by remove repo from docker-hub and create new with same name.

-> :exclamation: **DockerHub force you to Upgrade your account if you need a connection to github**: Solved that by using GitHub Actions to push images to DockerHub & GitHub Packages.
+> :warning: **DockerHub force you to Upgrade your account if you need a connection to github**: Solved that by using GitHub Actions to push images to DockerHub.

 ### GitHub Actions